41 Rustic Kitchen Ideas for Log Homes & Cabins

 Image courtesy of Veranda Homes

-When it comes to choosing cabinets for your rustic kitchen, white cabinets can work well to create a bright and airy space.
+When it comes to choosing cabinets for your rustic kitchen, white cabinets can create a bright and airy space.
 However, choosing cabinets with a distressed or weathered finish is essential to keep the rustic feel.
-In the image below, Blanc Marine Design incorporated white cabinetry, a textured black island, and a white quartz countertop in a charming log home.
+In the image below, warm white cabinetry provides a beautiful contrast to the wood-paneled walls, offsetting and complementing the yellow tones.
+They also provide a visual relief and a brightness from the numerous wood tones throughout the space.

 Black cabinets can add a bold and modern touch to a rustic kitchen.
 While it may seem counterintuitive to incorporate such a sleek and contemporary element into a design style known for its cozy and weathered charm, black cabinets can work quite well in rustic kitchens.